marco-willi/camera-trap-classifier-publication-code/README.md

 # _Identifying Animal Species in Camera Trap Images using Deep Learning and Citizen Science_

 This repo provides the research code used in this study.
 We strongly recommend to use the following repo https://github.com/marco-willi/camera-trap-classifier to train new models.
-The only purpose of this repo is to provide reproducability of our results.
+The only purpose of this repo is to provide reproducability of our results and to apply the models trained in the study.

 # Pre-Requisites